As soon as Bitcoin prices start going up and it’s all over the news, people starting asking questions like:

 We all know Bitcoins and other cryptos are highly risky.
 And I mean really very high levels of risk here.
 Unless you are comfortable seeing your Bitcoins fall 80% or more from their highs once every few years, you are not meant to invest in cryptocurrencies.

-Definitely given the highly volatile nature, you do have a small chance of winning big.
+Definitely given the highly volatile nature, you do have a small chance of winning big (At times Bitcoin has been called New Gold or Gold 2.0).
 Like a kind of lottery (that many believe it to be).
 But that is accompanied by a very high chance of losing it big too.
 As they say, high risk and high reward are 2 sides of the same (Bit)coin.

 Look, I am not saying the mutual funds are risk-free.
 But these are comparatively much safer than unregulated Bitcoins.
 Given the nature of equity markets, the returns of equity mutual funds will be higher and more volatile than debt mutual funds.
 But the volatility is nowhere close to what is there in the crypto market.
 For a lack of better work, the volatility in cryptos is absolutely crazy.
 One-day falls of 20-40% in Bitcoin price are pretty regular.
 Compare this with the worst one-day falls of Nifty and worst one-day falls of Sensex that happen once every few years.